-Tip #1: Avoid extra-lean grinds.
 The higher the fat content of your ground beef, the moister the patty.
-A burger with beef that’s 80 percent lean (i.e., 20 percent fat) is luxurious and juicy.
+A burger with beef that’s 80% lean (i.e., 20% fat) is luxurious and juicy.

-Tip #2: Minimal handling is just as important.
-Form the patties gently, compressing as little as possible (this applies even if you’re making a smashburger—more so, maybe, in that case).
+That’s not a dirty joke!
+For reals, you’ll want to form your patties gently, compressing as little as possible.
 Just as overworking pastry and dough will make it tough, so will over-handling your meat.
-(While we’re on the subject of handling meat, proper food safety technique will also help prevent foodborne illness, the bane of any BBQ.)
+(While we’re on the subject of handling meat, proper food safety technique will also help prevent food-borne illness, the bane of any barbecue.)

-Tip #3: Make an indentation in the middle of each patty.
+Make an indentation in the middle of each patty.
 Just press your thumb (not too firmly) into the meat and the divot will prevent it from puffing up and will allow it to cook evenly.
-This one is endorsed by Jon Lemon, culinary director of Bareburger; see more BBQ tips and tricks from chefs.
+This tip is endorsed by Jon Lemon, culinary director of NYC’s Bareburger Kitchen and Bar.

-Tip #4: Don’t press the patties with a spatula as they cook — that just forces out the juice.
+Don’t press the patties with a spatula as they cook — that just forces out the juice.
 Your spatula is strictly for flipping, and only once.

-Tip #7: Try stuffing it with cheese and adding fat via toppings.
-The classic Juicy Lucy is a great option for anyone who wants a really luxurious burger, since it’s full of molten cheese
+Try stuffing your patty with cheese and adding fat via toppings.
+The classic Juicy Lucy is a great option for anyone who wants a really luxurious burger, since it’s full of molten cheese.